+Non-registered share owners can request a copy of the management proxy circular up to five business days in advance of the proxy deposit date and time set out in the accompanying voting instruction form in order to receive the Meeting Materials, as defined below in advance of the meeting date.
 Non-registered (beneficial) shareholders who have not objected to their intermediary disclosing certain ownership information about themselves to Mullen Group are referred to as "NOBO's" while non-registered (beneficial) shareholders who have objected to their intermediary disclosing ownership information about themselves to Mullen Group are referred to as "OBO's".